dialonce/dialonce.github.io/android/specs/index.md

 What are the supported Android versions?
 -------------------------------------------------

-We support Android version 8 and more.
+We support Android API version 9 and more.

 Which permissions are required?
 -------------------------------